International Documentary Film Series

 Online tickets available through our secure checkout page.
 Please purchase online tickets by 3:30pm on the day of the film.
 You may also purchase tickets at the door.

-The International Documentary Film Series will be held at the La Jolla Village Cinemas (Landmark) located in the Whole Food Shopping Center.
-8879 Villa La Jolla Drive (near 5 fwy and Nobel).
+The International Documentary Film Series will be held at La Jolla Village Cinemas (Landmark) at 8879 Villa La Jolla Drive (near 5 fwy and Nobel).

 The International Documentary Film Series is a benefit for the IRC in San Diego.
 Thanks to a generous sponsor, 100% of ticket sales will go to the IRC in San Diego.

 Stolen Seas Monday, May 19, 2014 at 7pm

 We are pleased to announce that Thymaya Payne, Director of Stolen Seas, will speak after the film and answer questions.